42atomys/mc-advancements-reloaded/README.md

 3. Refactor and improve any problematic code as necessary.

-4. Test the mod in the new Minecraft version for each loader (Fabric, Forge, NeoForge, Quilt).
+4. Test the mod in the new Minecraft version for each loader (Fabric, NeoForge, Quilt).

 # Special thanks